larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 52:15
 And it's interesting that both phases are important for shaping our nervous system in the ways that we want.
 52:22
-So if we want to engage neuroplasticity and we want to get the most out of our nervous system we each have to master 52:28 both the transition between wakefulness and sleep and the transition between sleep and wakefulness.
+So **if we want to engage neuroplasticity and we want to get the most out of our nervous system we each have to master 52:28 both the transition between wakefulness and sleep and the transition between sleep and wakefulness.**
 52:35
-Now so much has been made of the importance of sleep.
+Now so much has been made of **the importance of sleep.
 And it is critically important for wound healing, for learning as I just mentioned, 52:42 for consolidating learning, for all aspects of our immune system.
 52:47
 It is the one period of time in which we're not doing these duration, path, and outcome types of analyses.
 And it is critically important
 52:52
-to all aspects of our health, including our longevity.
+to all aspects of our health, including our longevity**.
 Much less has been made, however, 52:59 of how to get better at sleeping, how to get better at the process that involves falling asleep, staying asleep, 53:06